-Andrew DeNicola is a jazz/film composer, multi-instrumentalist, and educator based in New York City.
-Originally from Stamford CT, his musical journey began in 4th grade when he picked up the alto saxophone.
-By high school Andrew was writing music, playing gigs in CT and NYC, taking private lessons, and attending the magnets arts program in CT Regional Center for the Arts.
+Andrew DeNicola is a jazz/film composer, and multi-instrumentalist based in the New York Metro Area.
+Originally from Stamford Connecticut, his musical journey began in 4th grade when he picked up the alto saxophone.
+By high school Andrew was writing music, playing gigs in CT and New York City, taking private lessons, and attending a magnets arts program called Regional Center for the Arts.

-This all lead up to Andrew receiving a performance/composition scholarship to attend Berklee College of Music up in Boston.
-At Berklee Andrew spent 4 years honing his craft with veteran jazz musicians/composers that included Bill Pierce, George Garzone, Darren Barrett, Ed Tomassi, Greg Hopkins, Ayn Inserto, and more.
-Andrew graduated Berklee in 2017 with a degree in Jazz Composition.
+This all lead up to Andrew receiving a performance/composition scholarship to attend Berklee College of Music in Boston MA.
+At Berklee Andrew spent 4 years honing his craft with veteran jazz musicians/composers that included Bill Pierce, George Garzone, Greg Hopkins, Ayn Inserto, and many more.
+Andrew graduated Berklee in 2017 with a degree in Jazz Composition/Performance.

-Since then Andrew moved to NYC and released an album entitled “The Life of an Aquarius” featuring 5 original compositions, with 14 other musicians.
-He also just recently co-wrote with his brother Matthew DeNicola soundtrack music to a recent docu-series entitled “Rizqi Presents Blockchain”.
-His group “Andrew DeNicola @ the New Generation” has played at such venues around NYC as Silvana, Rockwood Music Hall, Williamsburg Music Center, and the Delancey.
+Since graduating from Berklee Andrew moved to NYC and released an album entitled “The Life of an Aquarius”.
+The album features 5 original compositions with 14 professional musicians.
+After the release of the album Andrew started a group to play his original music around the city called “Andrew DeNicola & the New Generation”.
+The group has played at venues around the city such as Silvana, Rockwood Music Hall, Williamsburg Music Center, The Delancey, The Shapeshifter Lab, and Pianos.

-Through composing, performing and teaching, Andrew gains a deeper understanding of the creative process and is able to use these mediums as a vehicle for his own self expression.
+Through composing and performing, Andrew gains a deeper understanding of the creative process and is able to use these mediums as a vehicle for his own self expression.